Tyil/website/_articles/cloudflare.md

 It should also be noted that this gratis "protection" truly gratis either.
-If your site gets attacked for long enough, or for enough times in a short enough timeframe, you will be kicked off of the gratis plan and be moved onto the "pro" plan.
-This requires you to pay $200 per month for an service that does not do what it is advertised to do.
-If you do not go to the pro plan, you will have about the same protection as you would have without it, but with the addition of ruining the privacy and security of your visitors.
+If your site gets attacked for long enough, or for enough times in a short enough time frame, you will be kicked off of the gratis plan and be moved onto the "business" plan.
+This requires you to pay $200 per month for a service that does not do what it is advertised to do.
+If you do not go to the business plan, you will have about the same protection as you would have without it, but with the addition of ruining the privacy and security of your visitors.